The Policies Development and Review Rule establishes the Policy Register.

 The Policy Register provides several options for users to locate current policy documents.
-For tips and FAQs on searching the register, see here.
+Refer to our Search tips and FAQs to further information.

 - Title search.
 The title search allows you to enter all or part of a document’s title in order to locate it.

 - Category search.
 The documents are listed under categories and subcategories, according to the policy areas to which they relate.
 Documents are listed under as many categories or subcategories as are relevant.

 - Keyword search.
 The register has its own thesaurus of keywords and each document has a number of keywords attached to it.
 You can also see the full list of keywords on the Policy Register page itself.

 In future, a content search will also be available.
 This search will examine the full text of registered documents to look for a specific word or words appearing anywhere in them.